Phantom-video/Phantom/README.md

 <p>

 ## 🔥 Latest News!
+* Sep 10, 2025: 🔥 [HuMo](https://phantom-video.github.io/HuMo/) is here!
+We release a human-centric video generation model that supports multimodal inputs including text, reference images, and audio.
+HuMo has strong text prompt following, consistent subject preservation and synchronized audio-driven motion.
+The model is open-sourced, feel free to use it!
 * Jun 26, 2025: 🎉 Congratulations!
 Phantom has been accepted by ICCV 2025!
 * Jun 24, 2025: 📊 We have published [Phantom-Data](https://phantom-video.github.io/Phantom-Data/), the first general-purpose large-scale cross-pair dataset, which introduces a core cross-pair data construction method for subject-consistent video generation tasks.
 * May 27, 2025: 🎉 We have released the Phantom-Wan-14B model, a more powerful Subject-to-Video generation model.